dotnet/docs/docs/core/deploying/index.md

 You can deploy your .NET Core app in either of two ways:

 - As a portable app.
-A portable app relies on a shared system-wide version of the .NET Core framework that is present on a system.
+A portable app relies on a shared system-wide version of .NET Core to be present on the target system.
+Because .NET Core is already present, your app is portable between installations of .NET Core.
+Your app contains only its own code and any third-party dependencies that are outside of the .NET Core libraries.
 Portable applications are .dll files that can be launched by using the [dotnet utility](../tools/dotnet.md) from the command line.
 For example, `dotnet app.dll` runs a portable application named `app`.

 - As a self-contained application.
-All components, including .NET Core itself, are included with the application and are isolated from other .NET Core applications.
+Unlike a portable app, a self-contained app does not rely on any shared components to be present on the target system.
+All components, including both .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core applications.
 Self-contained applications include an executable (such as `app.exe` on Windows platforms for a self-contained application named `app`), which is  a renamed version of the platform-specific .NET Core host, and a .dll file (such as `app.dll`), which is the actual application.

 For more information on .NET Core application types, see [.NET Core App Types](../app-types.md).